SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/supported-rest-services.md

 Note the following:

 - To avoid a clash with other files, the `name` is used for the package of the file (rather than a user-provided package).
-It must be valid to use as an EPL identifier which consists of letters and numbers only.
+Non-alphanumeric characters in the name are converted to Hex encoding so that the name can be used as a valid EPL identifier.
 The name must be unique across all EPL files.
 - Make sure to provide safely escaped `contents`.
 - `description` is optional and can be empty.